Lower bounds for the circuit size of partially homogeneous polynomials: Abstract

 \section{Abstract}

-{In this paper we associate to each partially homogeneous multivariate polynomial $f$ over any field a series of polynomial families $P_\lambda (f)$ of $m$-tuples of homogeneous polynomials of equal degree such that the circuit size of any member in $P_\lambda (f)$ is bounded from above by the circuit size of $f$.
+{In this paper we associate to each multivariate polynomial $f$ that is homogeneous relative to a subset of its variables a series of polynomial families $P_\lambda (f)$ of $m$-tuples of homogeneous polynomials of equal degree such that the circuit size of any member in $P_\lambda (f)$ is bounded from above by the circuit size of $f$.
 This provides a method for obtaining lower bounds for the circuit size of $f$ by proving $(s,r)$-(weak) elusiveness of the polynomial mapping associated with $P_\lambda (f)$.
-We also improve estimates in the normal homogeneous-form of an arithmetic circuit obtained by Raz in \cite{Raz2009}.
-Our methods yield non-trivial lower bounds for the circuit size of several classes of multivariate homogeneous polynomials (Examples 4.6, 4.9). } \endabstract
+We discuss some algebraic methods for proving the $(s,r)$-(weak) elusiveness.
+We also improve estimates in the normal homogeneous-form of an arithmetic circuit obtained by Raz in \cite{Raz2009} which results in better lower bounds for circuit size (Lemma \ref{lem:cor38}, Remark \ref{rem:cor38}).
+Our methods yield non-trivial lower bound for the circuit size of several classes of multivariate homogeneous polynomials (Corollary \ref{cor:412}, Example \ref{ex:bi}). } \endabstract \subjclass[2010]{Primary 03D15, 68Q17, 13P25}